 - The Dog Bites Back: Sexton fires (and punches) Gabrielle when she calls him out on letting his daughter die for the sympathy vote.
-See below for how this turns out for him.
+She exposes their affair in retaliation.

-- Engineered Public Confession - How Sexton gets his comeuppance: he gives to the press what he thought was the evidence of the meteorite cover-up but Gabrielle switched the envelope with one containing pictures of the sexual tryst between the two which he has vigorously denied to the press much earlier.
+- Engineered Public Confession: How Senator Sexton gets his comeuppance: he gives to the press what he thought was the evidence of the meteorite cover-up but Gabrielle switched the envelope with one containing pictures of the sexual tryst between the two which he has vigorously denied to the press much earlier.

 - Even more curious considering Brown's penchant for using single assassins with distinct physical features in his other books.